This is just a short selection of tricks which make it easier to use your Sony a7 series camera.

 3. “Focus peaking” that actually works

 This trick works best if you shoot raw.
+This trick does not work for the a7s/a7sii.

 The Problem: If you have experimented with focus peaking you will know that it highlights areas which are not really sharp.
 FP will only give you a kinda in focus image but you will get significantly sharper results if you use focus magnification.
 Focus peaking can also make composition impossible if you have lots of small detail in your image because the whole screen will turn red or whichever color you use for peaking.